Magic number (sports)

 In certain sports, a magic number is a number used to indicate how close a front-running team is to clinching a division title and/or a playoff spot.
-It represents the total of additional wins by the front-running team or additional losses (or any combination thereof) by the rival teams after which it is mathematically impossible for the rival teams to capture the title in the remaining number of games (assuming some highly unlikely occurrence such as disqualification or expulsion from the competition or retroactive forfeiture of games does not occur).
-Magic numbers are generally confined to sports where each game results in a win or a loss, but not a tie.
+It represents the total of additional wins by the front-running team or additional losses (or any combination thereof) by the rival teams after which it is mathematically impossible for the rival teams to capture the title in the remaining number of games, assuming some highly unlikely occurrence such as disqualification or expulsion from the competition or retroactive forfeiture of games does not occur.

+The widespread use of magic numbers is generally limited to sports where games only count in the standings when the result is a win and a loss.
+Magic numbers are not usually used in sports where teams can be credited in some manner for part-wins in case of results such as ties and overtime losses.
 It could also be referred to as the "clinching number".

 Teams other than the front-running team have what is called an elimination number (or "tragic number") (often abbreviated E#).
 This number represents the number of wins by the leading team or losses by the trailing team which will eliminate the trailing team.
 The largest elimination number among the non-first place teams is the magic number for the leading team.